Hohle Fels: Discoveries

 The first excavation took place in 1870, yielding remnants of cave bears, reindeer, mammoths and horses as well as tools belonging to the Aurignacian culture of the Upper Paleolithic.

-Further excavations during 1958 to 1960, 1977, and 2002 yielded a number of spectacular finds, including several specimens of prehistoric sculpture such as an ivory bird and a human-lion hybrid figure similar to the Löwenmensch figurine but only 2.5 cm tall.
+Further excavations during 1958 to 1960, 1977, and 2002 yielded a number of notable finds, including several specimens of prehistoric sculpture such as an ivory bird and a human-lion hybrid figure similar to the Löwenmensch figurine but only 2.5 cm tall.
 In 2005, one of the oldest phallic representations was discovered.

 In 2008, a team from the University of Tübingen, led by archaeologist Nicholas Conard, discovered an artifact known as the Venus of Hohle Fels, dated to about 35,000 to 40,000 years ago.
 This is the earliest known Venus figurine and the earliest undisputed example of expressly human figurative art.
 The team also unearthed a bone flute in the cave, and found two fragments of ivory flutes in nearby caves.
 The flutes date back at least 35,000 years and are some of the earliest musical instruments ever found.
 In 2012, it was announced that an earlier discovery of bone flute fragments in Geißenklösterle Cave now date back to about 42,000 years, instead of 37,000 years, as earlier perceived.